 - Design – formal experimental design

 - Procedure – describe the sequence of activities each subject is expected to follow; flow diagrams can be helpful for illustrating the sequence of events

-- Dependent variables – specify each, and include exactly how you intend to measure each dependent variable
+- Dependent variables – specify each, and include exactly how you intend to measure each one and justify this measurement approach

-- Hypotheses – remember to state these in terms of the independent and dependent variables
+- Hypotheses –state in terms of the independent and dependent variables

 - Planned statistical analyses – every dependent variable should be present in at least one hypothesis